2025-04-25 00:00:00 +0800 CST By Kristina Cappetta

 Africa

 In recent years, the practice of taking siestas has decreased in popularity, especially in developed countries.
-With longer working hours and busy lifestyles, people often have little time to rest during the day.
-However, there is a growing movement promoting the benefits of napping and encouraging employers to offer nap rooms or allow employees to take short breaks for rest.
+Longer working hours and busy lifestyles often leave little time for rest during the day.
+However, there is a growing movement promoting the benefits of napping, encouraging employers to offer nap rooms or allow employees to take short breaks for rest.

-Furthermore, with increased awareness of mental health and well-being, many companies recognize the importance of work-life balance and incorporate siesta-like activities into their workplace culture.
-This can include mindfulness exercises or designated break times for employees to relax and recharge.
+With increased awareness of mental health and well-being, many companies recognize the importance of work-life balance and incorporate siesta-like activities into their workplace culture.
+This includes mindfulness exercises or designated break times for employees to relax and recharge.

 Tips for Incorporating Siestas into Your Routine